 - Place your pointer and middle fingers above your belly button using your right or left hand.

 - Now, try to curl your head and upper back over your stomach.

 - If you are able to feel your fingers sinking into your abdomen and it feels squishy, you have diastasis recti or abdominal wall separation.

-If you are unable to palpate this area, feel free to check for diastasis recti at or below you belly button.
+If you cannot palpate this area, feel free to check for diastasis recti at or below your belly button.

-Many professionals agree that anything more than 2 centimeters of separation, (which is about the width of 2 fingers) is abnormal.
+Many professionals agree that anything greater than 2 centimeters of separation (about two finger widths) is abnormal.

-Diastasis recti exercises in the prenatal period should be aimed at strengthening the 3 muscle groups that make up the core.
+Diastasis recti exercises in the prenatal period should strengthen the three muscle groups that make up the core.